paulRbr/ansible-owncloud/README.md

 ## Secrets

-I personnaly manage secrets thanks to [`pass`](https://www.passwordstore.org/) so the password is automatically taken from my store using the `pass.sh` script.
+I personnaly manage secrets thanks to [`pass`](https://www.passwordstore.org/) so the password is automatically taken from my store using the `pass-hosts.sh` script.

 In order to vault your secrets you will thus need to adapt this file to output your vault passphrase

-    edit pass.sh
+    edit pass-hosts.sh

 ## Run